Bullets For Big Game Hunting

 Bullets for medium size big game

-A good bullet for most CXP2 class game, such as deer, goats, antelope and sheep, should optimally expand to approximately twice its original diameter and create a wide wound channel that destroys the maximum amount of tissue on its way through the animal's lungs.
+A good bullet for Class 2 game, such as deer, goats, antelope and sheep, should ideally expand to about twice its original diameter and create a wide wound channel that destroys the maximum amount of tissue on its way through the animal's lungs.
 A bullet that fragments inside the vitals and scatters bits of lead and jacket material all through the animal's heart/lung area will kill quicker than one which creates a long, narrow wound channel through the lungs and exits the far side.
-But the bullet must not fragment before reaching the vitals, which is why varmint bullets are not suitable for shooting even the smaller species of big game.
-For light framed CXP2 class animals, a quick expanding bullet that dumps the maximum amount of energy into the heart/lung area usually gives the quickest kills.
+However, the bullet must not fragment before reaching the vitals, which is why varmint bullets are not suitable for shooting even the smaller species of big game.
+For light framed Class 2 animals, a quick expanding bullet that dumps the maximum amount of energy into the heart/lung area usually gives the quickest kills.

-The Federal Soft Point; Hornady SST and Interlock; Norma Soft Point, Nosler Ballistic Tip and Solid Base; Remington Bronze Point, AccuTip and Core-Lokt; Sierra Pro-Hunter and Game King; Speer Hot-Core; and Winchester Power Point, Power Point Plus, Silvertip and Ballistic Silvertip bullets all deliver the rapid expansion necessary for quick kills on medium size animals.
-These bullets are a particularly good choice for a standard velocity rifle, and are suitable for magnum rifles in the heavier weights, particularly at long range.
-They also kill large CXP3 class game quite well with broadside lung shots, but are less effective if they hit heavy bones or must penetrate the paunch on their way to the vitals.
+The Federal Soft Point and Fusion, Hornady SST and Interlock, Norma Soft Point, Nosler Ballistic Tip, Remington AccuTip and Core-Lokt, Sierra Pro-Hunter and Game King, Speer Hot-Core and DeepCurl, Winchester Power Point and Ballistic Silvertip are all examples of popular bullets that deliver the rapid expansion necessary for quick kills on medium size animals.
+These bullets are a particularly good choice for a standard velocity rifles and are suitable for magnum rifles in the heavier weights, particularly at long range.
+They also kill large Class 3 game quite well with broadside lung shots, but are less effective than bonded or partitioned bullets if they hit heavy bones or must penetrate the paunch on their way to the vitals.

-The Remington Core-Lokt, Federal Fusion, and Winchester Silvertip enjoy a reputation for deeper penetration than most conventional bullets and are considered a good choice for the tougher species of CXP2 game such as black bear and wild hogs.
-They are also often used on mixed bag hunts that may include CXP3 class game.
-Ballistic gelatin tests have indicated that conventional soft point bullets such as the Barnes Original, Hornady Interlock, Speer Hot-Cor, and Sierra Pro Hunter offer good penetration and expansion--about on a par with most of the premium bullets--at moderate impact velocities around 2,000 fps.
+The Federal Fusion, Hornady InterLock and Remington Core-Lokt enjoy a reputation for deeper penetration than most conventional bullets and are considered a particularly good choice for the tougher species of Class 2 game, such as black bear and wild hogs.
+They are also often used on mixed bag hunts that may include Class 3 game.
+Ballistic gelatin tests have indicated that conventional soft point bullets offer good penetration and expansion, about on a par with most of the premium bullets, at moderate impact velocities around 2,000 fps.

 General purpose bullets for high velocities and mixed bag hunts

-Bullets that offer good weight retention combined with good expansion are appropriate for both CXP2 and CXP3 class game.
-The new generation of bonded core bullets such as the Swift Scirocco, Hornady InterBond, Nosler AccuBond, Norma Oryx, and Remington Core-Lokt Ultra are examples of such bullets.
-These are probably the best general purpose hunting bullets available
+Bullets that offer good weight retention combined with good expansion are appropriate for both Class 2 and Class 3 class game.
+The new generation of bonded core bullets, such as the Federal Fusion, Hornady InterBond, Norma Oryx, Nosler AccuBond, Remington Core-Lokt Ultra, Speer DeepCurl and Swift Scirocco, are examples of such bullets.

-The Nosler Partition and CT Partition Gold, Speer Grand Slam and Mag Tip, along with the Norma Vulkan, are also in this same general category, although they lack a bonded core.
-The Nosler Partition/Partition Gold are particularly versatile and have long been considered top general purpose bullets.
+The Nosler Partition, Speer Grand Slam and Norma Vulkan are also in this same general category, although they lack a bonded core.
+The Nosler Partition is particularly versatile and has long been considered top performing, general purpose bullet.

-The Federal/Speer Trophy Bonded, and Swift A-Frame bullets are expensive, but have earned an enviable reputation on all sorts of game worldwide, including dangerous game.
-They produce a deep wound channel as well as a reasonably large expansion cavity, and can be used as general purpose hunting bullets.
-Partitioned bullets (regardless of brand) are, however, often not quite as accurate as more conventional bullets.
+The Nosler Partition, Federal Trophy Bonded and Swift A-Frame bullets are expensive, but have earned an enviable reputation on all sorts of game worldwide, including dangerous game.
+They produce a deep wound channel, as well as a reasonably large expansion cavity.
+These and other bullets of complicated design (the discontinued dual-core Grand Slam, Winchester XP3, etc.) are, however, often not quite as accurate as more conventional bullets.

 Bullets for heavy game